McDonald's Protests Over Sexual Harassment Grow As Shareholders Meet

 The protests are increasingly drawing the attention of Democratic presidential hopefuls, including Cory Booker, Julián Castro, Bill de Blasio, Jay Inslee and Bernie Sanders.
 Sanders plans to hold a video town hall with workers when the shareholder meeting begins.

-Brittany Hoyos, of Tucson, Ariz., was only in high school when she says she was harassed by several co-workers.
+Brittany Hoyos of Tucson, Ariz., was only in high school when she says she was harassed by several co-workers.
 After telling her parents about her working conditions, she says, "I was forced into a meeting where several managers and my harasser were present.
 I was told I had to stop bringing up the past and that I had to let it go."

-Her mother, Maribel Hoyos, also worked at the same store, and says she felt powerless to help her daughter.
-"As a mother there's a deep guilt and helpless that I'm working to overcome," Maribel Hoyos says.
+Her mother, Maribel Hoyos, also worked at the same store and says she felt powerless to help her daughter.
+"As a mother, there's a deep guilt and helpless that I'm working to overcome," Maribel Hoyos says.
 "I feel responsible for putting my daughter in a position that endangered her safety and mental health."

 The Hoyos plan to participate in Thursday's protests.